KotlinForFabric/Awesome-Kotlin-Fabric/README.md

 #### Server side

 * [Fabrik](https://github.com/jakobkmar/fabrikmc) (fabrikmc-igui)
-  - server side inventories using inventories, high a level abstraction, built using a DSL
+  - server side GUIs using inventories, high a level abstraction, built using a DSL
   - transition effects, automatic rerender on state changes
   - easy to use utilities for listing content